 The club rules are published in your membership book and reproduced here for your convenience ( note the format here may vary slightly from your rule book which takes precedence at all times).

 The officials, members and bailiffs of W&DAC reserve the right to check all permits, day tickets and licenses when said anglers are fishing waters owned or controlled by W.D.A.C.

 ADVISORY NOTE : Members are advised against the excessive use of alcohol.

 Catch and Release: Members are asked to practice to practice Catch and Release of Brown Trout as often as possible throughout the season.
-However in light of change to restocking policy we would encourage anglers who wish to take any fish, to only keep fish identified with the black spotto the underside of the gill area and where possible return all fish that are not marked, in order to preserve the Brown Trout breeding stocks.
+However in light of change to restocking policy we would encourage anglers who wish to take any fish, to only keep fish identified with a clipped adipose fin and where possible return all fish that are not marked, in order to preserve the Brown Trout breeding stocks.

 General Fishing Rules (applies to all waters and categories unless stated):